PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Teams have access to support from the Pipedream team via email or a shared Slack channel between our organizations.
 [Visit out Support page](https://pipedream.com/support) for more information.

 ## Enterprise Plan

+The Enterprise Plan includes all of the features of the Team plan, as well as:

+- A base of 100,000 invocations per month (5x the Team plan)
+- SSO support
+- A 99.95% uptime SLA
+- Support for multiple orgs.
+For example, you might want to separate workflows owned by different teams.
+- Premium support.
+This includes onboarding, ongoing training, and anything y'all need to be successful.
+- Custom, prioritized [component](https://pipedream.com/docs/components/) development.
+If you need new sources or actions, The Pipedream team will develop them for you and prioritize that work on our [component backlog](https://github.com/PipedreamHQ/pipedream/projects/1).

 To discuss an Enterprise plan, please contact the Pipedream Sales Team [using the **Contact Sales** form on our Pricing page](https://pipedream.com/pricing).